kzilk/SA_FitnessApp/README.md

   Body Fat Calculator
     To use, enter in your measurments for the relavent parts in inches, as the header says, the hip entry is for women only and should be entered as '0' if you are a man.
-    Once filled, press enter and the page will load and display your body fat percentage in bold.
+    Once filled, click 'Calculate' and your body fat percentage will be displayed.
+Note, it will state that the fields under Progress Input are required but this may be disregarded.
-    To return, press the back icon in your browser or re-enter '127.0.0.1:8000'

   Progress Input
     Here, you enter your bodyfat percentage which you can get from the above function and your current weight.
-Once dont click the Save button and it will load a page stating 'None'.
-To return, press the back icon in your browser or re-enter '127.0.0.1:8000'
+Once done, click 'Save' and the page will load a blank table, regardless of other entries, and ask for required inputs under the BF Calculator entry.
+Please reenter the URL '127.0.0.1:8000' and it will be displayed in full.
+        NOTE: do not refresh the page as that will resubmit the form resulting in duplicate entries

   Table
     This table will load automatically with the data you inputed in the previous section. the id is auto-created as a way to give each entry a unique identifier and the date is automatically set based on when you save your input.